-Biodegradable straws are usually made from a material called PLA (polylactic acid) and rather than oil their raw ingredients are derived from plant starches.
+Biodegradable straws are usually made from a material called PLA (polylactic acid) and rather than oil, their raw ingredients are derived from plant starches.

 There’s a bit of doubt around as to quite how effective these biodegradable alternatives are in helping the environment.
 It turns out despite their apparent green creds most require commercial composting to actually break down properly.
 Basically, this means they need to be surrounded by moisture and other food waste.
 They may not break down at all if they make their way to a standard landfill.
 We’re still just throwing them away too.

-At TRVST we recognise that plastic straws are merely the tip of the plastic trash iceberg.
+At TRVST we recognize that plastic straws are merely the tip of the plastic trash iceberg.
 Despite significant progress at a governmental level, which is important, we can and should act now to reduce our own individual use of plastic straws.

 Asking for non-plastic straws is a step we can all take individually.
 If everyone did so we stand to make a dent in the crazy volume we use every year.
 We can also play a role in helping to eradicate the environmental harm each straw has the potential to create.

-A simple change of behaviour that sparks a conversation around non-plastic straw alternatives and involves all ages and is something that we individually can action is progress.
+A simple change of behavior that sparks a conversation around non-plastic straw alternatives and involves all ages and is something that we individually can action is progress.
 Helping support change like this is why TRVST exists.

-We can all make small changes to help reduce plastic waste and chose reusable straws instead of the polluting plastic-type.
+We can all make small changes to help reduce plastic waste and chose reusable straws instead of the polluting plastic type.
 Buy them complete with a cleaning brush and you may never need to imbibe your drink through plastic again.

 The very best thing to do to reduce our impact on the environment is to do without completely.
-All the same, choosing a truly reusable alternative such as bamboo, metal, glass or silicon helps to reduce our own environmental footprint.
+All the same, choosing a truly reusable alternative such as bamboo, metal, glass, or silicon helps to reduce our own environmental footprint.
 Bear in mind that each requires manufacturing and resources to make them plus shipping and so on to get them to you.